Ecosystem Services Market Consortium

 Producers with fields that are not enrolled in another ecosystem service program that generates credits, offsets, assets, or claims related to soil carbon sequestration and/or changes in greenhouse gas emissions

 The pilot projects are designed to test and refine all program aspects, so flexible Producers who can provide feedback and guidance on the developing ESMC Program are preferred.
 View Program and Producer Eligibility Overview here

 How does it work?

-After answering a few pre-screening questions, the process begins with creating an account in the ESMC Producer Portal.
-Following account approval by the project manager, a producer can begin selecting fields and soil health practices for enrollment or invite a trusted farm advisor or enrollment specialist to assist them with the process.
-Click here for a list of qualifying practices.
+After answering a few pre-screening questions, the process begins with creation of an account in the ESMC Producer Portal.
+Following account approval by the project manager, a producer works with an enrollment specialist to select fields and conservation practices for enrollment.
+Click here for a list of qualifying practices

 Once fields are entered in the producer portal, ESMC uses a process called field stratification to develop a site-specific soil sampling plan.
 Soil testing is then conducted at the end of the current growing season or prior to field operations the following year.
 Soil cores undergo rigorous lab analysis for parameters including Bulk Density, Phosphorus, pH, and Total Organic Carbon.
 This soil sampling and analysis is used as a baseline for field conditions and is conducted at no cost to the producer.
 Click here to view ESMC's soil sampling protocols.